-HRSA will issue the Notice of Award prior to the start dates listed above.
+HRSA will issue the Notice of Award prior to the start dates of May 1, 2018.
 See Section 5.4 of HRSA's SF-424 Application Guide for additional information.

 2. Administrative and National Policy Requirements

 See Section 2.2 of HRSA's SF-424 Application Guide.